Holly Lincoln-Smith: Water polo

 Lincoln-Smith is a centre forward and prefers to wear cap number two or four.
 She started playing the sport as a 13-year-old at Mackellar Girls Campus where Debbie Watson, an Olympic gold medalist and the school's water polo coach, nagged her to try the sport.
 She has held a scholarship for water polo from the New South Wales Institute of Sport and the Australian Institute of Sport.

 In 2004, she represented New South Wales at the U17 national championships where the team came out on top, and she was the leading goal scorer and named the player of the tournament.
 This victory was one of the contributing factors to her getting a call up to the junior national team.
 In 2008, she represented New South Wales as a member of the U20 team at the national championships.
 Her team took home gold after a 9–6 victory over Western Australia where she scored three goals in the match.
 The 2008 win was her fourth and final U20 national championship win.
 In 2009, shortly after her eldest sister's death, she seriously injured her shoulder when she dislocated it while at the gym and required reconstruction surgery on it.
 As a result, she was unable to compete in water polo for nine months.

 Club water polo

-Lincoln-Smith plays her club water polo for the Cronulla Water Polo Club in the National Water Polo League.
+Lincoln-Smith played her club water polo for the Cronulla Water Polo Club in the National Water Polo League.
 She was a member of the team in 2009 and 2011.
 She was with the club for the 2012 season that started in February.
 As a member of the team, she helped them win the first two games of the season 8–4 and 7–4.
 She took a break from the team following their 18 February 2012 game in order to attend the national team training camp.
 Her last game before the break was against the Balmain Tigers.
 She did not play in the National Water Polo League in 2010 because of an injury.